Blow Out: Production

 After completing Dressed to Kill, De Palma was considering several projects, including Act of Vengeance (later produced for HBO starring Charles Bronson and Ellen Burstyn), Flashdance, and a script of his own titled Personal Effects.
-The story outline for the latter was similar to what would become Blow Out, but set in Canada.
+The story outline for Personal Effects was similar to what would become Blow Out, but set in Canada.

+According to screenwriter Bill Mesce Jr., he wrote the first draft of the script after winning a competition in Take One magazine hosted by Brian De Palma, but his version ended up being almost completely changed.

 De Palma scripted and filmed Blow Out in his home town of Philadelphia.
-The film's $9 million budget was high for De Palma, and Filmways spent an additional $9 million to market the film.
-De Palma considered Al Pacino for the role of Jack Terry, but ultimately chose John Travolta, who himself lobbied De Palma to cast Nancy Allen for the role of Sally Bedina (the three had previously worked together on Carrie); De Palma initially hesitated—he was married to Allen at the time, and did not want her to be known for only working in his pictures—but ultimately agreed.
-In addition to Travolta and Allen, De Palma filled the film's cast and crew with a number of his frequent collaborators: Dennis Franz (Dressed to Kill, The Fury, Body Double); John Lithgow (Obsession, Raising Cain in later years); cinematographer Vilmos Zsigmond (Obsession); editor Paul Hirsch (Hi, Mom!, Sisters, Phantom of the Paradise, Obsession, Carrie, The Fury); and composer Pino Donaggio (Carrie, Home Movies, Dressed to Kill).
+The film's $18 million budget was high for De Palma, and Filmways spent an additional $9 million to market the film.
+De Palma considered Al Pacino for the role of Jack Terry, but ultimately chose John Travolta.
+The actor lobbied De Palma to cast Nancy Allen for the role of Sally Bedina (the three had previously worked together on Carrie).
+De Palma initially hesitated—he was married to Allen at the time, and did not want her to be known for working only in his pictures—but ultimately agreed.
+In addition to Travolta and Allen, De Palma filled the film's cast and crew with a number of previous collaborators: Dennis Franz (Dressed to Kill, The Fury); John Lithgow (Obsession); cinematographer Vilmos Zsigmond (Obsession); editor Paul Hirsch (Hi, Mom!, Sisters, Phantom of the Paradise, Obsession, Carrie, The Fury); and composer Pino Donaggio (Carrie, Home Movies, Dressed to Kill).

 Seventy percent of the film was shot at night.
 "Basically I just shot Blow Out straight", replied cinematographer Vilmos Zsigmond, "...
 By not diffusing and not flashing as much ...
 That doesn't mean I necessarily like that look but I think it was good for the picture.
 You see, I like a softer look, a more diffused look."
 During the editing process, two reels of footage from the Liberty Parade sequence were stolen and never recovered.
 The scenes were reshot with insurance money at a cost of $750,000.
-Because Zsigmond was no longer available, László Kovács lensed the reshot sequences.
+Because Zsigmond was no longer available, László Kovács filmed these reshot sequences.